sadaszewski/focker/docs/v2/01_config.md

 ## Environment Variables

-Environment variables take priority over parameters specified in the configuration files.
+Environment variables take precedence over parameters specified in the configuration files.
 Each config file has a specific environment variable prefix associated with it.
 These are:

 - _FOCKER_CONF&lowbar;_ for the **focker.conf** file
 - _FOCKER_JAIL_DEFAULTS&lowbar;_ for the **jail-defaults.conf** file